VindoKountur/personal/README.md

 #   This is Just a Personal API
-    Basically to make my life more easy :smurf:
+    Basically to make my life more easy :relieved: